eclipse/kuksa.val/doc/usage.md

                                         connections.
 If provided,
                                         `kuksa-val-server` shall also accept
                                         plain un-secured connections for
-                                        Web-Socket and REST API connections,
+                                        Web-Socket and GRPC API connections,
                                         and also shall not fail connections due to self-signed certificates.
   --use-keycloak                        Use KeyCloak for permission management